zamaex96/ML-LSTM/README.md

 ## Overview

-This Python script performs inference using a trained LSTM model (`LSTMModel`) to predict a class label based on input data.
+This Python script performs inference using a trained LSTM, CNN, RNN, and MLP model (`LSTMModel`) to predict a class label based on input data.

 ## Libraries Used